Red Bull Dance Your Style Event Series

 Dancing is anything you want it to be.
 Slow-motion?
 At 100mph?
 Angry?
 Happy?
 It all starts inside your own mind.
 And whether you’re copying a trend on TikTok in your living room, performing an Irish dance at your local social club, or lining up to break dance alongside the Red Bull BC One All Stars in elite competition, everywhere is a stage and nothing is off limits.

-And if you think you’ve got talent in a street dance discipline, why not compete at Red Bull Dance Your Style, an open-to-all competition welcoming poppers and lockers, house music fans and hip-hop heads alike.
-DJs blast well-known tracks at random, challenging a dancer’s ability to perform and adapt their styles to the rhythm of the beat in this battle-style event coming to Ireland in summer 2024.
+And if you think you’ve got talent in a street dance discipline, why not compete at a future Red Bull Dance Your Style, an open-to-all competition welcoming poppers and lockers, house music fans and hip-hop heads alike.
+DJs blast well-known tracks at random, challenging a dancer’s ability to perform and adapt their styles to the rhythm of the beat in this battle-style event.

 Red Bull Dance Your Style is coming to Ireland this summer 2024